FAC29A/Pickpockets-For-Hire/README.md

 ## Task Tracker

-## Tracker
+### Admin & Organisation

 - [x] Create a task tracker for the Pickpocket website on Obsidian & port it to the GitHub README.MD
-- [x] Read & process all necessary information for the Pickpocket website
+- [x] Read & process brief & acceptance criteria for the Pickpocket website
-- [ ] Read & process all help links for the Pickpocket website
+- Read & process all help links for the Pickpocket website
 	- [ ] Read the user stories info link for the Pickpocket website
 	- [ ] Read the [GitHub project board](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) documentation

+### Essential Tasks

+#### Structure & Content

 - [ ] Create the basic structure of the Pickpocket website
 	- [x] Create an initial HTML skeleton for the Pickpocket website
 	- [ ] Create a navigation menu on the Pickpocket website